goushick69-sys/Astable-Multivibrator-Using-Proteus/README.md

 The practical frequency closely matches the theoretical frequency.
 ## Conclusion
 •	The 555 timer works as a free-running oscillator in astable mode.

 •	Frequency depends on R1, R2, and C values.

 •	Increasing R or C decreases frequency.

 •	Used in clock generation, LED flashing, and tone generation.

 ## Viva Questions
 1. What are the operating modes of 555 timer?

+The 555 timer operates in three modes: monostable, astable, and bistable mode.
+These modes are used for one-shot pulse, continuous oscillation, and flip-flop operation.

 2. What are the threshold levels in astable mode?

+In astable mode, the capacitor voltage varies between 1/3 Vcc and 2/3 Vcc.
+These levels control the charging and discharging of the capacitor.

 3. Write the frequency formula.

+The frequency of astable multivibrator is given by f = 1.44 / ((R1 + 2R2)C).
+It depends on resistor and capacitor values.

 4. What is duty cycle?

+Duty cycle is the percentage of time the output remains HIGH in one cycle.
+It indicates the ratio of ON time to total time.

 5. What happens if R2 increases?

+If R2 increases, the charging and discharging time increases.
+So the frequency decreases and time period increases.